FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ## <a name="createnewmetric"> /metrics

-POST the URL to the smartAPI interface definition (currently *must* be in YAML!) in order to register a new Metric Test
+POST the URL to the smartAPI interface definition (currently *must* be in YAML!) in order to register a new Maturity Indicator Test

 Sample JSON